btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 * Run `BTCPAYGEN_ADDITIONAL_FRAGMENTS="$BTCPAYGEN_ADDITIONAL_FRAGMENTS"`
 * Run `. ./btcpay-setup.sh -i`

+If you are looking for how to deploy alongside existing Lightning node [see this](FAQ-LightningNetwork.md/#can-i-use-my-existing-ln-node-with-btcpay).

 ### With the docker deployment, how to use a different volume for the data?

 First, you need to make sure that btcpayserver and docker is not running